npmcomponent/semfact-dexdis/site/contents/index.md

 <h3 class="header-icon">Small<span class="icon-background icon-resize-small"></span></h3>
 <p class="text-justify">
 Dexdis has no dependencies and comes as a single JavaScript file ready to power your storage needs.
-It weights only 10kB minified and 2.8kB gzipped.
+It weights 20kB minified and 4.7kB gzipped.
 </p>
 </div>